TomJaeger/vagrant-puppet-lamp/README.md

 - After provisioning, server should be ready to use (webserver: 8080, mysql: 8889)

 Note: the src directory is linked to the webserver document root.

-Note: default mysql user and password are root.
+Note: default mysql username and password are root.

 Note: mysql server is remotely accessible.